At the Zoo: Bornean Orangutan

 “Goyang,” the male orangutan in our group, is still growing up.
-At age 15, he is just entering adulthood.
+At age 16, he is just entering adulthood.
 Unlike female orangutans, males are almost exclusively solitary in the wild.
 Once they reach independence and leave their mothers as adolescents, they establish and defend territories from other males in the area.
-Like other orangutans, “Goyang” has develop large cheek pads as he matures.
+Like other orangutans, “Goyang” has developed large cheek pads as he matures.
 The males with the largest cheek pads tend to be the most successful attracting female orangutans.
 The cheek pads also serve to amplify the vocalization, known as a long call, which is made by adult males.
 “Goyang,” who joined the Zoo in 2013, has not started making long calls yet because he has not fully matured.
 When he does make these calls, it is possible they will be heard more than a mile away.
 In the wild, such far-reaching calls let the females in the area know that the male is nearby.

 About: Bornean Orangutan

 Height: 3.3-4.6 feet.